 When we do yoga, we're doing so much more than twisting our bodies into pretzels.
 Different types of yoga benefit our body and mind and provide relief from various ailments.

 If you think yoga is just for active, healthy people, think again.
-A growing body of evidence shows the wide-ranging benefits of yoga for physical ailments, mental illness, and emotional distress.
-If you have a diagnosed health problem, there’s likely a yoga that can help.
+A growing body of evidence shows the wide-ranging benefits of yoga for physical ailments, mental illnesses and emotional distresses.
+If you have a diagnosed health problem, there’s likely to be a yoga that can help.

-Laurel Hicks, a yoga teacher based in Windsor, Ontario, is conducting research on yoga therapy.
+Yoga teacher Laurel Hicks is conducting research on yoga therapy.
 “Right now, there is an emerging field of investigation into yoga and mindfulness.
 There are many studies showing health benefits spanning a variety of physical problems and psychological illnesses.”

 Always consult a health care practitioner before implementing a yoga program if you have a health condition.

 In terms of physical conditions, yoga may offer relief from musculoskeletal pain, pregnancy symptoms and labour pain and respiratory illnesses.

 Pain is complex and a mind-body approach is central to standard treatment—consistent with principles of yoga.
 Yoga has been linked to less frequent or intense pain, and regular practice can make day-to-day functioning easier and boost mood.
 Benefits span a range of conditions, including back pain, headache, arthritis and general muscle soreness.